kjs2025/kjs2025.github.io/_posts/2025-04-07-A01-Setting-up-this-site.md

 ### setting up VS-code containerized git repo

 The way managing a static site works is there would be a local code base, where changes related to the site are made and posts are initially written.
-Then there could be a remote location where the site is published, like GitHub Pages, that periodically receive updates.
+Then there could be a remote location where the site is published, like GitHub Pages, that periodically receives updates.

 For the local code base, I went with VS-code (a code editor program) + Dev Containers extension.
 VS-code can be grabbed <a href="https://code.visualstudio.com/" target="_blank">here</a>.